 For additional information, please contact the SBA disaster assistance customer service center.
 Call 1-800-659-2955 (TTY: 1-800-877-8339) or e-mail firstname.lastname@example.org.

 We know the SBA process can be difficult to navigate.
-Finder is offering these helpful links:
+Finder.com, a resource that helps users to navigate complex financial decisions such as getting a credit card, finding health insurance or buying a home, is offering these helpful links:

 The Louisiana Department of Health continues to closely monitor this outbreak and shares twice-daily updated case numbers online.
 Know the signs and symptoms of coronavirus (COVID-19) and what to do.

 Symptoms can be very similar to the flu or cold.
-If you develop these symptoms or have been in contact with someone know to have COVID-19:
+If you develop these symptoms or have been in contact with someone know to have COVID-19, contact:

 For general information, dial the Louisiana hotline, 211, or text the keyword LACOVID to 898-211.

-Ochsner Health has designated three urgent care centers to serve individuals in Southeast Louisiana experiencing symptoms of COVID-19.
-The following Ochsner Urgent Care Centers are now designated for COVID-19 assessment and testing, if recommended by the Louisiana Department of Health and the patient’s provider.
+Ochsner Health has designated urgent care centers to serve individuals throughout its network in Louisiana and Mississippi experiencing symptoms of COVID-19.
+The following Ochsner Urgent Care Centers are designated for COVID-19 assessment and testing in St. Tammany Parish, if recommended by the Louisiana Department of Health and the patient’s provider.

 Ochsner Urgent Care – Mandeville